AERO-568-Flight-Computer/FlightComputer/PartitionManager/README.md

 If specifed in .json file, restarts partiton if it is no longer running Repeat last 2 steps until program ended

-## json file feilds:
+## json file fields:
 * name: string that gives what the program is called in outputs
 * path: relative filepath from FlightComputer folder to partiton
 * priority: integer that gives the order to start program, lower number starts sooner
 * restart: string that says what to do upon partiton close, can be "True" (restarts program automatically) or "Ask" (creates dialog box asking if program should be restarted) with all other options (blank, "False", et cetera) not restarting the program

 ## Known Issues
 If a partiton has any sort of error, the partiton closes and does not report the error.
-This can be solved by putting the entire partiton in a try expect statement.
+This can be solved by putting the entire partiton in a try expect statement or you can troubleshoot my taking a slo mo video of the terminal to see error messages.

+If a partition crashes during certian phases of startup/before it initializes, the program will hang.

 ## Debugging help
 If you have an error that Address already in use for the socket after trying to restart the progarm, type "fg" then "ctrl+c".
 Then, try running the program again.

+Slo motion video can hely you find errors.

+You can run partitions on their own by commenting out initialize.initialize() if one partition seems to be acting up.